0chain/0chain/local/README.md

 ## New debug session setup

-Each time you start a debug session you will want to do something similar to:
+Each time you start a debug session you will want to do something similar to the following.
+If you don't mind a slightly dirty environment you might skip resetting the databases.

 If you are running a miner
 ```shell